 Introduction

-Waardenburg syndrome refers to a group of genetic conditions typically inherited in an autosomal dominant pattern.
-Named after Dutch ophthalmologist and geneticist Petrus Johannes Waardenburg, the condition was first described in 1951.[1]
-During embryogenesis, pathogenic mutations disrupt neural crest cell migration and division.
-Since melanocytes originate from the neural crest, affected individuals demonstrate abnormal melanocyte distribution, leading to patchy depigmentation.
+Waardenburg syndrome encompasses a group of genetic disorders, most commonly inherited in an autosomal dominant pattern.
+The syndrome is named after Dutch ophthalmologist and geneticist Petrus Johannes Waardenburg, who first described it in 1951.[1]
+Pathogenic mutations disrupt the migration and proliferation of neural crest cells during embryogenesis.
+Because melanocytes develop from the neural crest, individuals affected by this condition exhibit abnormal melanocyte distribution, resulting in patchy depigmentation.

 This rare disorder involves loss of pigment-producing cells in the eyes, skin, hair, and the stria vascularis of the cochlea.[2]
 Clinical presentation varies, but hallmark features include a broad nasal root, hypertelorism with dystopia of the lacrimal puncta, heterochromia or hypopigmented irides, medial eyebrow hypertrichosis, a white forelock, and congenital sensorineural hearing loss (SNHL).[3]

-Although no curative therapy exists, supportive care includes cochlear implantation and surgical management of associated conditions such as Hirschsprung disease.
-Genetic counseling facilitates early diagnosis, risk assessment, and informed family planning.[4]
+Although no curative treatment is available, supportive care may include cochlear implantation and surgical management of associated conditions, such as Hirschsprung disease.
+Genetic counseling has a key role in facilitating early diagnosis, risk assessment, and informed family planning.[4]

 Etiology